k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

 ## Schema Search

-Use the schema Search input field for looking for tables, table-groups, tables' columns, populations and their input fields.
+Use the schema Search input field to look for tables, table-groups, tables' columns, populations and their input fields.

 To do so, first tap the search box located at the schema's top toolbar.
 Once done, the search box expands into a result widget, displaying all schema tables in an alphabetical order, along with their related elements (columns and populations).
 The element type appears beside each element name.